OpenDataGIS/ckan-ansible-miteco/README.md

             └── ...
   ```

-This directory structure organizes the `ckan-ansible` project.
+This directory structure organizes the `ckan-ansible-miteco` project.
 Here's an explanation:

 * `ansible.cfg`: Ansible configuration file.
 This file sets global configurations for Ansible, such as the inventory file location, roles path, logging, and other settings.
 It ensures that Ansible knows where to find the necessary files and how to execute the playbooks.
 * `playbook.yml`: Ansible playbook for deploying CKAN.
 This file contains a series of tasks and roles that define the steps required to set up and configure CKAN and its dependencies.
 It orchestrates the deployment process by specifying which roles to apply and in what order.